mackelab/delfi/README.md

 * A basic version of a likelihood-free inference algorithm that uses a mixture-density network to approximate the posterior density
 * The SNPE-A algorithm proposed in the paper [Fast ε-free Inference of Simulation Models with Bayesian Conditional Density Estimation (Papamakarios & Murray, 2016)](https://papers.nips.cc/paper/6084-fast-free-inference-of-simulation-models-with-bayesian-conditional-density-estimation)
 * SNPE-B, as proposed in the paper [Flexible statistical inference for mechanistic models of neural dynamics (Lueckmann, Goncalves, Bassetto, Öcal, Nonnenmacher & Macke, 2017)](https://papers.nips.cc/paper/6728-flexible-statistical-inference-for-mechanistic-models-of-neural-dynamics)
-* APT as proposed in [Automatic posterior transformation for likelihood free inference](https://icml.cc/Conferences/2019/ScheduleMultitrack?event=4268)
+* APT as proposed in [Automatic posterior transformation for likelihood free inference (Greenberg, Nonnenmacher & Macke, 2019)](https://icml.cc/Conferences/2019/ScheduleMultitrack?event=4268)

 ## Documentation